yangjc-xu/check-cox-int/README.md

 # Checking the Cox Proportional Hazards Model with Interval-Censored Data

-This repository contains the code and data required to reproduce the figures and results from our study on checking the Cox regression model with interval-censored data.
+This repository contains the code and data required to reproduce the figures and results from our paper on checking the Cox regression model with interval-censored data.

 ## 📁 Repository Structure